rishabhchangra/SketchPad/README.md

 # SketchPad
-A Simple Sketchpad application using HTML, CSS, JavaScript, Canvas
+A Simple Sketchpad application using HTML, CSS, JavaScript and Canvas